In the News

 At minicamp, he’s taken full advantage of director of pitching Gabe Ribas’ laboratory, including drills with a core velocity belt that helps with weight distribution and staying directional in your delivery.

 “I’ve never used it before, but I am really glad they are implementing that stuff,” Carlton said.
 “If definitely all helps and it’s fun.
-I can feel a difference, for sure.
+I can feel a difference, for sure.”

-2021-07-14 NBC Sports: What White Sox’s All-Star presence says about Ethan Katz
+July 14th, 2021: NBC Sports - What White Sox’s All-Star Presence Says About Ethan Katz

 Pretty quickly, Katz earned Rodón’s endorsement as well.